 - [insert more processed “food” items here]

 So, what are you waiting for?
 Avoid and minimise the bad sugars.
 These “foods” will surely contribute to long-term issues in your health and fitness.
-Instead, get in those good carbs to get your sugar fix!
-Fruits, vegetables, legumes and grains are by far the best options for you and the reason should be clear.
+Instead, fruits, vegetables, legumes and grains are by far the best options for you and the reasons why their sugar is good for your health should be evident above.
 These will power your brain and body to become healthier and fitter by the day.

 - Chek, P. (2009) How to Eat, Move and Be Healthy!